Rajan Parrikar Music Archive

 G, M D P R, S

-The key raga-lakshanas are now summarized:
+The key raga-lakshanas are summarised below:

 S G, G M, M (M)G P